chef/chef-web-docs/chef_master/source/install_server_ha.rst

 Configuring front end and backend members on different networks
 ----------------------------------------------------------------

 By default, PostgreSQL only allows systems on its local network to connect to the database server that runs it and the ``pg_hba.conf`` used by PostgreSQL controls network access to the server.
-The default ``pg_nba.conf`` has the following four entries:
+The default ``pg_hba.conf`` has the following four entries:

 .. code-block:: none